-- a) is meant for export to foreign countries, - b) is stored in customs warehouses when the products are designated for exportation, - c) is imported - 1. as personal effects, pursuant to Section 5-1 of the Norwegian Customs Act, - 2. for use in means of transportation for commercial activities, pursuant to Section 5-2 of the Norwegian Customs Act, - 3. according to Section 5-9 of the Norwegian Customs Act and is of little or no economic value, - d) pursuant to Section 5-3 of the Norwegian Customs Act, delivered to or introduce by - 1.
+- a) is meant for export to foreign countries, - b) is stored in customs warehouses when the products are designated for exportation, - c) is imported - 1. as personal effects, pursuant to Section 5-1 of the Norwegian Customs Act, - 2. for use in means of transportation for commercial activities, pursuant to Section 5-2 of the Norwegian Customs Act, - 3. according to Section 5-9 of the Norwegian Customs Act and is of little or no economic value, - d) pursuant to Section 5-3 of the Norwegian Customs Act, delivered to or introduced by - 1.
 NATO and military forces from countries that are participating in the Partnership for Peace Programme, - 2.
-The Nordic Investment Bank, - e) is returned to the registered company's warehousing facilities, - f) used by ships in foreign traffic, - g) used by aircrafts in overseas air transport, - h) used for fishing and catching in distant waters, - i) used in preserved vessels, railroad museum trains or technical installations and cultural monuments within the museum sector, - j) emits a discharge of sulphur into the atmosphere that is less than the natural sulphur content for the mineral oil in question.
+The Nordic Investment Bank, - e) is returned to the registered company's warehousing facilities, - f) used by ships in foreign traffic, - g) used by aircrafts in overseas air transport, - h) used for fishing and catching in distant waters, - i) emits a discharge of sulphur into the atmosphere that is less than the natural sulphur content for the mineral oil in question.